badoet/ionic-framework/angular/BREAKING.md

 ### Markup Changed

 The option component should now be written as an `ion-item-option`.
-Previously it was written as a `button` with an `ion-button` directive.
+Previously it was written as a `button` with an `syg-button` directive.
 The `ion-item-option` element will render a native button element inside of it.

 **Old Usage Example:**